Lab Founder & Principal Investigator

 |

 Carly worked as a Research Associate in Mind Body Medicine in the Flourishing in Health Lab, where she engaged in mindfulness and yoga instruction on intervention studies, as well as curriculum and content development on other mindfulness-related projects.
-She is currently in private practice in Vancouver, Washington.
+She went on to private practice in Vancouver, Washington

 |